bitcoin/bitcoin/contrib/macdeploy/README.md

 These tools inject timestamps by default, which produce non-deterministic binaries.
 The `ZERO_AR_DATE` environment variable is used to disable that.

-This version of `cctools` has been patched to use the current version of `clang`'s headers and its `libLTO.so` rather than those from `llvmgcc`, as it was originally done in `toolchain4`.

 To complicate things further, all builds must target an Apple SDK.
 These SDKs are free to download, but not redistributable.
 See the SDK Extraction notes above for how to obtain it.